KritikaaSinghh/AI-Career-Copilot/README.md

 - What projects have I worked on?
 - Which technologies in my resume are relevant to Java backend development?

-The Resume Chat feature uses **Retrieval-Augmented Generation (RAG)** to retrieve relevant resume context before generating the response.
+The Resume Chat workflow uses **retrieval-augmented generation (RAG)** to retrieve relevant resume context before producing the response.

 ---